Monaco Grand Prix dates confirmed for 2025

-The 2025 FIA Formula One World Championship calendar has been unveiled.
-The Monaco Grand Prix will be the eighth race of the year, sandwiched between stops at the Imola circuit in Emilia Romagna and in Barcelona.
+Following the unveiling of the 2025 FIA Formula One World Championship calendar, it has been confirmed that the Monaco Grand Prix will be the eighth race of the year, sandwiched between stops at the Imola circuit in Emilia Romagna and in Barcelona.
 Here are all the details.

-Firstly, 2025’s racing will begin on Melbourne’s Albert Park circuit, which has hosted the Australian Grand Prix since 1996.
-The track had long been the standard season opener, but has had to settle for the third round in recent years.
+Firstly, 2025’s racing will begin on Melbourne’s Albert Park circuit.
+This track has hosted the Australian Grand Prix since 1996 and had long been the standard season opener, but has had to settle for the third round in recent years.
 The first F1 race of 2025 is scheduled for 16th March.

 The reason for this change is that Ramadan will fall in March next year.
 Therefore, the Bahrain and Saudi Arabian Grand Prix have been pushed back and will be held in April.